Don’t Be Hooked by These 13 Dating Scams

 3. Two-factor authentication scams

-Two-factor authentication (2FA) is a security measure that gives an extra layer of protection online.
+Two-factor authentication (2FA) is a security measure that provides an extra layer of online protection.
 Scammers are now using dating sites to trick you into giving them your codes.
 The person will start a relationship with you and then complain that one of their accounts isn’t working.
 They’ll ask if they can send their 2FA code to you.
 Once you let them know the code, you’re actually providing them access to your accounts.
 To prevent identity theft, never share a 2FA code with anyone else.

 For extra security, use a password manager: